Talking Turkey About Couples Counselling

 Rinse and Repeat

 Picking up on the last point, couples counselling is often repetitive because unhealthy patterns are usually entrenched and need extra help and support to change.
-According to psychologist John Gottman, the average couple wades through 6 years of distress before seeking couples counselling.
+According to the research of psychologists John and Julie Gottman, the average couple wades through 6 years of distress before seeking couples counselling.

 Couples that have the greatest success are those that take the time—in what are often very busy schedules—to implement the changes that we talked about in session and make them a part of their day to day lives.
 And such couples talk about these changes together and how they are working (and whether or not retooling is necessary).